ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 #### Initial Data Collection and Normalization

 "This work is informed by previous research in the areas of argument mining, argumentation quality assessment and the relationship between discourse and argumentative structures and, from the methodological perspective, to transfer learning approaches."
 Previously, Yang and Li (2018) divided a passage into non-overlapping text spans, which are named elementary discourse units (EDUs).
 They followed the criterion of Polanyi (1988) and Irmer (2011) and the guidelines defined by (Carlson and Marcu, 2001).
+For more information about the initial data collection and annotation, please see the SciDTB's [dataset card](https://huggingface.co/datasets/DFKI-SLT/scidtb).

 "We add a new annotation layer to the Discourse Dependency TreeBank for Scientific Abstracts (SciDTB) (Yang and Li, 2018).
 SciDTB contains 798 abstracts from the ACL Anthology (Radev et al., 2013) annotated with elementary discourse units (EDUs) and relations from the RST Framework." (p.
 43)